atomix/atomix/README.md

 </dependency>
 ```

+The `copycat-core` module also contains a `LocalProtocol` which can be used for multi-threaded testing.
+When using
+the `LocalProtocol` for testing, you should use the same `LocalProtocol` instance across all test instances.

 ### Setting up the cluster

 In order to connect your `Copycat` instance to the Copycat cluster, you must add a set of protocol-specific URIs to